findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 In the early days, they called Ethereum a “world computer.”
 It's a global network of computers that all execute the same smart contracts and **must agree** on the same results.

 It's not all about ETH, though.
-ETH is the gas token and a store of value in its own right, but the network also supports tokens.
+ETH is the gas token and a store of value in its own right, but the network also supports programmable tokens.
 These might be fun memecoin tokens, or utility tokens that unlock features.
 Tokens represent ownership, but whatever they represent may or may not have value.
 That's up to the market to decide.

 ## **Smart contracts: programs that run by themselves**